IBM-Cloud/openwhisk-darkvisionapp/DEPLOY_MANUALLY.md

-# Deploy Dark Vision manually in Bluemix
+# Deploy Dark Vision manually in IBM Cloud

 ## Get the code